open-mmlab/mmpose/docs/en/user_guides/prepare_datasets.md

 # Prepare Datasets

 In this document, we will give a guide on the process of preparing datasets for the MMPose.
-Various aspects of dataset preparation will be discussed, including using built-in datasets, creating custom datasets, combining datasets for training, and browsing the dataset.
+Various aspects of dataset preparation will be discussed, including using built-in datasets, creating custom datasets, combining datasets for training, browsing and downloading the datasets.

 ## Use built-in datasets